Panthers vs. Buccaneers: Why the NFL Needs 9:30 A.M. Kickoffs Every Week

 Packers fans will buy anything.
 They willingly pay $250 to own a share of the team even though the “investment” is reportedly worth about three cents.

 And Cowboys fans will think however the hell Jerry Jones tells them to think.
-I mean, they still believe they’re “America’s Team” with only two playoff wins since 1996.
+I mean, they still believe they’re “America’s Team” with only three playoff wins since 1996.

-Cowboys fans will happily set their alarms for the butt crack of dawn to watch Dak Prescott throw 2-yard outs to Cole Beasley just like the rest of us.
+Cowboys fans will happily set their alarms for the butt crack of dawn to watch Dak Prescott collapse against any team not named the Giants, Redskins or Dolphins.